NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

       block storage to clients (e.g. ``iSCSI``, ``fc``, or ``nfs``)

-   For a table of NetApp supported extra specs, refer to :ref:`Table 4.11, “NetApp supported Extra Specs for use with Cinder Volume Types”<table-4.11>`.
+   For a table of NetApp supported extra specs, refer to :ref:`Table 4.11, “NetApp supported Extra Specs for use with Cinder volume Types”<table-4.11>`.

 Quality of Service
 ------------------